icy/gk8s/README.md

 You can use some shell script, some aliases, bla bla.
-You can also write a simple function to update `KUBECONFIG` variable for your cluster before getting started, for example, in `.bash`:
+You can also write a simple function to update `KUBECONFIG` variable for your cluster before getting started, for example, in `.bash`.

+(Note, the following script doesn't have advanced feature as the golang tool.)

 ```
 $ my_gk8s() {